denten-books/plain-text/main.md

 abstract chrome landscapes made widely available by graphic editing software in the 1990s.
 There are numbers.
 The preferred arrangement is in a torrential grid--the matrix--descending in the background of a generic humanoid form, also translucent.
-Or better yet: a 3D sphere or a face made out of random characters.
+Or better yet: alphanumeric characters comprising the globe or a face.
 Ones and zeros are best arranged as an unending string, which runs at a slight angle on the Z-axis and beyond the frame, foregrounding whatever object that is meant to take on the digital as a property: the digital wake.

 When we constrict the image search chronologically, to the 21st century, we see these cool-blue images give way to a more varied palette, bright prime greens,